bungle/web.php/README.markdown

     get('/', 'Clazz::staticMethod');   // Executes a static method get('/', 'Clazz->instanceMethod'); // Instantiates new object from class 'Clazz' using parameterless constructor

+#### web.php pollutes global root namespace!

+Yes, that's true. web.php could be wrapped to namespace just by making this declaration on top of the `web.php`

+    namespace web;

+and then just instead of calling for example `get` you would call `web\get`.
+The reason we didn't choose to do that is just that we like using the shorter versions for these functions.
+We welcome you to do a fork of `web.php`, if you see this as an issue.
+And we are also open for suggestions.

 #### Why are you using 'die' inside controllers?
 How can I execute code after executing route, i.e. cleanup resources?

 This design decision is probably something that people may or may not agree.
 We think that it is user's responsibility to